-An error message followed by [] indicates that the error is not currently present but was and has since disappeared.
+An error message followed by [\] indicates that the error is not currently present but was and has since disappeared.

-Adjusting the contrast on the display it may be necessary to adjust its contrast.
+To improve the quality of the representation on the display it may be necessary to adjust its contrast.
 This can be done by rotating the trimmer (C) at the back of the VT (see Page 7-11); turn it (using a small screwdriver or a trimmer tool) in one direction and, if the display quality worsens, turn it the other way.

 Contents Page

 Technical characteristics 8-2

 Functions 8-4

 Front view 8-8

 Customizing label 8-10

 Rear view 8-11

 Dimensions and Cut-out 8-13

 Accessories 8-14

 Transfer PC -> VT 8-14

 Preparation for reception 8-15

 Information relating to driver 8-16

 Adjusting the contrast on the display 8-17

-This chapter consists of 18 pages.
-1